andrewwang247/sudoku/README.md

 At the most basic level, a Square represents each individual position on the Sudoku grid.
 It consists of:

 - unsigned char to represent the current number (0 for unassigned squares).
 We will print unsigned chars as numbers using the prefix unary operator+.
-- std::optional< std::bitset<9> > that reports the possible digits where bitset[i] represents whether i + 1 is a valid number here.
+- std::optional< std::bitset<n> > that reports the possible digits where bitset[i] represents whether i + 1 is a valid number here.
 We use std::optional since squares given in the problem statement do not require that we track their possible digits.
 They are set in stone.
 - unsigned int row and column coordinates of the given Square.

 ### Grid

-The Grid's API is a 9-by-9 two-dimensional array of Squares implemented as the one-dimensional std::array< Square, 9 * 9 >.
+The Grid's API is an n-by-n two-dimensional array of Squares implemented as the one-dimensional std::array< Square, n * n >.
 The fixed squares (those given in the problem) will be skipped over while iterating over the open squares to make code more readable.

 ## Print Format